blog post July 6, 2023

 Ethnographic data on infrastructure (in my case, maritime transport infrastructures) provide a fertile ground for anthropological inquiry into the issues of connectivity, social networks, hopes and fears of development and securitization in the Arctic.
 Thus, ethnographic fieldwork, combined with local archives, policy documents and media analysis, constitutes the core of my data collection methods.
 In 2022 and 2023, I conducted fieldwork research in Nome and Kirkenes focusing on their port expansion plans.
 In the case of Tiksi, I rely on the data collected during my pilot fieldwork in 2019 as no follow-up research was possible there due to the pandemic and more recently due to Russia’s war in Ukraine.

 Map with Arctic research sites and maritime routes.
-Map by Alexis Sancho-Reinoso
+Map by Alexis Sancho-Reinoso.

-Tiksi.
-The view from the sea.
-Photo by Olga Povoroznyuk
+Tiksi, the view from the sea.
+Photo by Olga Povoroznyuk.

 “I follow imagined, emergent and reconfiguring Arctic connections to explore diverse local perspectives on and entanglements with maritime infrastructure.”